-Category: This term refers to an area or specialty of laboratory medicine specified in Part 58 of 10NYCRR or described in the NYS laboratory permit category descriptions included in this guide and distributed annually to all laboratories as part of the permit reapplication package.
+Category: This term refers to an area or specialty of laboratory medicine specified in Part 58 of 10NYCRR or described in the NYS laboratory permit category descriptions included in this guide.

 Certificate of qualification: A certificate issued by the Department to an individual after the applicant has documented that he/she meets the minimum qualifications as a laboratory director set forth in Part 19 of 10NYCRR.